RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Exercises.rst

     #.
 Write a program that prints out the lyrics to the song "99 Bottles of Beer on the Wall"

        .. activecode:: ex_3_2

     #.
+Write a program that prints even integers from 0 to 50.

+       .. activecode:: ex_3_evens

+    #.